-Tennis Borussia Berlin is a semi-professional football club who are based in the west of the German capital of Berlin who were formed on the 9th April 1902.
+Tennis Borussia Berlin is a semi-professional football club who are based in the west of the German capital of Berlin, who were formed on the 9th April 1902.
+The club originally came into being as Berliner Tennis-und Ping-Pong-Gesellschaft Borussia, with the emphasis on tennis and table tennis.

-was introduced and Borussia quickly became rivals with Berlin’s leading side,
+was introduced, with Borussia quickly becoming rivals with Berlin’s leading side,

 Following